ThomasWilshaw/olive/architecture.md

 - `/cmake`

-  CMake files for discovering the required and optional libraries and some Mac OS app info.
+  CMake files for discovering the required and optional libraries.

   __Required__
   - FFmpeg